nuxeo/doc.nuxeo.com-content/src/admindoc/setup/http-and-https-reverse-proxy-configuration.md

 ```

-This will require you to load and activate the `mod_header` module.
+This will require you to load and activate the `mod_headers` module.

 ### Configuring HTTP Cache